ker0olos/fable/README.md

 > How to remove/uninstall a pack from my server?

 Like installing packs, run `/packs uninstall [pack-id]`.
-If you don't know the id of the pack you want to uninstall, then use `/packs community` instead.\
+If you don't know the id of the pack you want to uninstall, then use `/packs community` instead.
-Uninstall a pack will disable any characters your server members have from said pack.

 > How are you keeping Fable free?